 In addition to the information above, citations for JOURNAL ARTICLES include:

-Each has its own benefits.
+Brown supports a number of citation tools: EndNote, EndNote Online, or Zotero.
+These resources allow you to automatically store and create citations.
+Both Zotero and EndNote have their own benefits.
 To help you decide which one works best for you, look at the MIT Citation Managers comparison guide.